|

 - France is practically

-run by people who graduated from X or ENA (sometimes both)
+run by people who graduated from two of the "grandes écoles", X or ENA (sometimes both)

 :

-the President of France (until 2007), and the Prime Minister,
+the President of France, and generally the Prime Minister,

 most of the cabinet members, most CEO of major companies (more